Davros: Concept

 Davros first appeared in the 1975 serial Genesis of the Daleks, written by Terry Nation.
 Nation, creator of the Dalek concept, had deliberately modelled elements of the Daleks' character on Nazi ideology, and conceived of their creator as a scientist with strong fascist tendencies.
 The physical appearance of Davros was developed by visual effects designer Peter Day and sculptor John Friedlander, who based Davros' chair on the lower half of a Dalek.
 Producer Philip Hinchcliffe told Friedlander to consider a design similar to the Mekon from the Eagle comic Dan Dare, with a large dome-like head and a withered body.

 Cast in the role of Davros was Michael Wisher, who had previously appeared in several different roles on Doctor Who and had provided Dalek voices in the serials Frontier in Space, Planet of the Daleks and Death to the Daleks.
 Wisher based his performance as Davros on the philosopher Bertrand Russell.
 In order to prepare for filming under the heavy mask, Wisher rehearsed wearing a paper bag over his head.
 Friedlander's mask was cast in hard latex, with only the mouth revealing Wisher's features; make-up artist Sylvia James shaded the mask's tones and blackened Wisher's lips and teeth to hide the transition.

 In the serial Destiny of the Daleks, Davros is played by David Gooderson using the mask Friedlander made for Wisher after it was split into intersecting sections to get as good a fit as possible.
 When Terry Molloy took over the role in Resurrection of the Daleks, a new mask was designed by Stan Mitchell.

+In 2023, Julian Bleach, who played the character in four episodes of the revived series, reprised the role of Davros for a minisode aired during Children in Need, informally titled "Destination: Skaro", in which Davros is depicted as non-disabled and without scarring.
+In an interview for Doctor Who: Unleashed, executive producer Russell T. Davies said that this is how Davros will be depicted in future appearances, to avoid contributing to harmful tropes of disabled villains in media.

+The decision to portray Davros as an able-bodied character received a divisive reception from fans.